 It’s never the child’s fault

-CSE is a crime that can affect any child, anytime, anywhere, regardless of their social or ethnic background.
-CSE can be carried out by individuals, by street gangs or by groups.
+Exploitation of children is a crime that can affect any child, anytime, anywhere, regardless of their social or ethnic background.
+CE and CSE can be carried out by individuals, by street gangs or by groups.
 It can be motivated by money or by sexual gratification.
 But in all cases, there is an imbalance of power – vulnerable children are controlled and abused by adults or by other children.